justingreerbbi/Scanner-Monitor/README.md

 - Keyword Notifications

 ## Requirements
-For running Python versions, it is best top setup a virtual interpreter so you don't muddy your core Python libraries up.
+It is best to setup a virtual environment so you don't muddy your core Python libraries up.

 - Recommended Python Version: **3.11.9**